60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Results

 \section{Results}

-Our final catalog of level 6 candidates contains 128 clear microlensing events.
+Our final catalog of level 6 candidates contains 60 clear microlensing events.
 The sky location of these events are shown in Figure \ref{fig:level5_cands_on_sky}.
-93 (73\%) of the events are within the Galactic plane ($|b| \leq 15^\circ$) and 35 events (27\%) are outside of it.
+41 (68\%) of the events are within the Galactic plane ($|b| \leq 15^\circ$) and 19 events (32\%) are outside of it.
 The distribution of events roughly follows the density of observable objects within DR5, also included in the figure.
 This indicates that our pipeline is finding microlensing events proportional to the stellar density in each part of the sky.
 A selected number of these events can be seen, divided by sky location, in Figure \ref{fig:level6_cands_lightcurves}.
 There are a large number of events located in parts of the sky far outside of the Galactic plane.
 Microlensing from two spatially coincident stars is far less likely in these regions.
 We further discuss the possible origin of these events in Section \ref{sec:discussion}.
-All 128 microlensing events have been posted online for public use \citep{puzle_microlensing_catalogs}, following the schema outlined in Table \ref{tab:exported_data_schema}.
+All 60 microlensing events have been posted online for public use \citep{puzle_microlensing_catalogs}, following the schema outlined in Table \ref{tab:exported_data_schema}.

 The distribution of Einstein crossing times in our level 6 events are shown in Figure \ref{fig:level5_cands_tE}.
-Short duration events as short as three days are recorded, increasing in number up to a peak at $t_E \approx 50$ days.
-At longer durations there is a flattened top to our distribution, followed by a sharp decline with no events found at $t_E \geq 140$ days.
+Short duration events as short as one day are recorded, increasing in number up to a peak at $t_E \approx 50$ days.
+At longer durations there is a decline with no events found at $t_E \geq 120$ days.
 Several cuts within our pipeline require significant duration of observations outside of the microlensing event.
 These constraints, combined with the limited duration of DR5, place a strong upper limit on the timescale of events we can detect.
-We compare this distribution previous simulations and other surveys in Section \ref{sec:discussion}.
+We compare this distribution to previous simulations and other surveys in Section \ref{sec:discussion}.